omarathon/oauth1-hmac/README.md

 **If your project uses a conflicting version of `google-oauth-client`** (such a dependency may come transitively from `google-api-client`) then **usage of this library is highly unrecommended**.

+## Documentation

+The latest version of OAuth1-HMAC has a JavaDoc [here](https://omarathon.github.io/oauth1-hmac/).

 ## Installation

 To add this library as a dependency to your Maven project, add the following repository: